Insurance Broker License

 Rated at 4.8 Rated at 4.8/5 9,500+ Happy Reviews

-An Insurance broker is an individual or company that secures policies for the customer.
-Insurance brokers would secure commission from an insurance company on the different types of policies they provide customers.
-A company wanting to become an insurance broker would have to apply to the Insurance Regulatory Development Authority of India (IRDAI) for an insurance broker license.
+An insurance broker is an individual or company that secures policies for the customer.
+Insurance brokers would secure a commission from an insurance company on the different types of policies they provide to customers.
+A company wanting to become an insurance broker would have to apply to the IRDAI for an insurance broker license.

 • To ensure that a significant number of insurance products are sold on behalf of the Insurance Business.